Romualdi-Lab/labromualdi_website/content/authors/Bortolato/_index.md

 ---
-bio: Elena Cibola is a bioinformatician with a biological background, focusing on transcriptomic and genomic data in cancer research.
+bio: Anna Bortolato is a bioinformatician with a biological background, focusing on transcriptomic and genomic data in cancer research.
 education:
   courses:
   - course: MSc in Molecular Biology curriculum Bioinformatics
     institution: University of Padova
-    year: 2024
+    year: 2023
   - course: BSc in Molecular Biology
     institution: University of Padova
-    year: 2022
+    year: 2021
-email: "elena.cibola@unipd.it"
+email: "anna.bortolato@unipd.it"
 highlight_name: false
 interests:
 - NGS data analysis